 - (OPTIONAL) Once in, you can change the default username/password to anything you wish.
 However, please let Epicuri team know in case maintenance needs to be done in future.

 Go to IP Parameters, select Static and put in the current IP address in the field.
 Subnet mask should be set to 255.255.255.0 and Default Gateway should be set to the IP address of your router.
+Usually this is on your self-test printout already, so check that first!
 If you do not know the IP address of your router, please consult your router's documentation or take a look here.
 For each model the default IP address of the router is fairly standard.

 (OPTIONAL) It is good practice, but not necessary, to set the Default Gateway